Open-Cascade-SAS/OCCT/dox/user_guides/modeling_algos/modeling_algos.md

 aResHistory->Merge(aHist2);
 ~~~~

-The possibility of Merging of the histories and its creation from the API algorithms allows providing easy History support for the new algorithms.
+The possibilities of Merging histories and history creation from the API algorithms allow providing easy History support for the new algorithms.

 @subsubsection occt_modalg_hist_draw DRAW history support

-DRAW History support for the algorithms supporting history is provided by three basic commands:
+DRAW History support for the algorithms is provided by three basic commands:
 * *isdeleted*;
 * *modified*;
 * *generated*.

-For more information on the Draw History mechanism please refer the corresponding chapter in the Draw users guide - @ref occt_draw_hist "History commands".
+For more information on the Draw History mechanism please refer to the corresponding chapter in the Draw users guide - @ref occt_draw_hist "History commands".

 @section occt_modalg_3 Standard  Topological Objects

 The following  standard topological objects can be created:
-  * Vertices
+  * Vertices;
-  * Edges
+  * Edges;
-  * Faces
+  * Faces;
-  * Wires
+  * Wires;
-  * Polygonal wires
+  * Polygonal wires;
-  * Shells
+  * Shells;
   * Solids.

 There are two root classes for their construction and modification: